TUDelft-IMAP-IGS/IGS-BRKGA/README.md

 ## What is this?

-The **IMAP** method evaluates design alternatives by converting raw performance values (f1, f2, …) into *preference scores* via stakeholder-defined preference functions, then aggregating those scores using a population-relative z-score normalisation (`a_fine_aggregator`).
-The key property: **the same solution can receive a different score in a different generation**, because scoring is relative to the current population - not absolute.

 **IGS-BRKGA** (IMAP Genetic Algorithm with Biased Random-Key encoding) keeps the strict BRKGA population partitioning - **elite**, **mutants**, **crossover** - but replaces fitness-proportional ranking with a **two-pass IMAP affine aggregation**.